benhoyt/benhoyt.github.com/writings/the-small-web-is-beautiful.md

 <p class="subtitle">March 2021</p>

 > Summary: I believe that small websites are compelling aesthetically, but are also important to help us resist selling our souls to large tech companies.
-In this article I present a vision for "the small web" as well as the small software and architectures that power it.
+In this essay I present a vision for "the small web" as well as the small software and architectures that power it.
 Also, a bonus rant about microservices.
 >
 > **Go to:** [Software](#small-software) \| [Web](#small-websites) \| [Server-side](#emphasize-server-side-not-javascript) \| [Static sites](#static-sites-and-site-generators) \| [Dependencies](#fewer-dependencies) \| [Analytics](#small-analytics) \| [Microservices](#small-architectures-not-microservices)

 About fifteen years ago, I read E. F. Schumacher's *Small is Beautiful* and, despite not being interested in economics, I was moved by its message.
 Perhaps even more, I loved the terse poetry of the book's title -- it resonated with my frugal upbringing and my own aesthetic.

-I think it's time for a version of that book about technology, with a chapter on web development: *The Small Web is Beautiful: A Study of Web Development as if People Mattered.* Until someone writes that, this article will have to do.
-(Yes, it's ironic to write a big article about small software.)
+I think it's time for a version of that book about technology, with a chapter on web development: *The Small Web is Beautiful: A Study of Web Development as if People Mattered.* Until someone writes that, this essay will have to do.

 There are two aspects of this: first, **small teams and companies**.
 I'm not going to talk much about that here, but [Basecamp](https://basecamp.com/books) and many others have.
-What I'm going to focus on in this article is **small websites and architectures**.
+What I'm going to focus on in this essay is **small websites and architectures**.

 I'm not the first to talk about "the small web", but, somewhat surprisingly, only a few people have discussed it using that term.
 Here are the main web pages I can find that do: